desmos-labs/primer/phase-3/challenges/update-node.md

 In order to perform the quick update, execute the following commands.

-1. Start the running service:
+1. Stop the running service:
    ```bash
    systemctl stop desmosd
    ```